top of page

 Credit: Mubi/Metropolitan Filmexport

-When Elizabeth Sparkle (Demi Moore), host of a television aerobics show, is fired on her fiftieth birthday, she’s given the chance to take a black-market drug known only as ‘The Substance’—a drug that replicates a version of her younger self (Margaret Qualley).
-The Substance comes with strict rules though, and the horrific side-effect of violating them threaten to upend Elizbeth’s life.
+When Elisabeth Sparkle (Demi Moore), host of a television aerobics show, is fired on her fiftieth birthday, she’s given the chance to take a black-market drug known only as ‘The Substance’—a drug that replicates a version of her younger self (Margaret Qualley).
+The Substance comes with strict rules though, and the horrific side-effect of violating them threaten to upend Elisabeth’s life.

 There’s a lot to commend about The Substance, but let’s start with Demi Moore.
 With very little dialogue, Moore is able to sell the anger simmering beneath her stoic demeanour that leads to her choosing to take an unknown drug in order to recapture her youth.
 It’s one of those obvious ‘dumb horror movie’ decisions that you just know you’d never make, but the writing and Moore’s acting totally sells it.